 Section 1192 defines which drugs are eligible for negotiation:

-• "Negotiation-eligible drug" means a qualifying single source drug in the top 50 negatively-priced Part D drugs
+• A "negotiation-eligible drug" is a qualifying single-source drug among the top 50 highest-spend Part D drugs

-• Excludes orphan drugs (single FDA-approved indication for a rare disease)
+• Orphan drugs (a single FDA-approved indication for a rare disease) are excluded

-• Excludes drugs less than 9 years post-FDA approval (small molecule) or 11 years (biologic)
+• Drugs less than 9 years past FDA approval (small molecule) or 11 years (biologic) are excluded

 Section 1193 SSA: Negotiation process